So here we are again.

 But winning a faceoff is just the start; the Hawks need to raise how they compete.
 They need to fight through traffic and start skating again.
 Game 2's first period is the model.

 It starts with the star players.
 Boston's Selke finalist Patrice Bergeron has shown up, having a game for the ages Monday.
 Now it's time for the Selke winner, Jonathan Toews, to do the same.
 No longer is it simply enough to contribute on one end of the ice.
 Bergeron is doing it on offense and defense, and so can Toews.

 If we find out he's hurting after the series, then he might have an excuse, but just the fact that people are wondering "what's wrong with Toews?" is an indication he's not himself.
 It doesn't take a hockey expert to see that, although he hasn't been as bad as many might think.

 When a team isn't scoring, it can look lifeless.
 One goal over the past two games is proof.
 Chicago scored that goal in the one period everyone acknowledges was its best, in Game 2.
 Now is the time to find that mojo again -- and keep it for 60 minutes this time.

 "We're going to need urgency.
 We're going to need desperation.
-We're going to have to play a solid 60 minutes every shift," Brent Seabrook said.
+We're going to have to play a solid 60 minutes every shift," Brent Seabrook told reporters.
 "Every second of [Wednesday's] game is going to be important for us to be at our best.
 We've got to come out and answer the bell."